SpongePowered/SpongeDocs/source/contributing/implementation/debugging/testing.rst

 #.
 Documentation

    A well-commented test plugin provides details not necessarily required in PR documentation.
-Furthermore, comments in a PR generally lasts until the PR is merged.
+Furthermore, comments in a PR generally last until the PR is merged.
 Comments in a program last as long as the code remains.
 They should not provide all of the documentation.
 Instead, well-commented code supports and completes the documentation.

 .. tip::